anasfik/youcan_pay/README.md

 ```

-it is up to your case to handle the error as you want, you can also use the `statusCode` to handle the error.
+It is up to your case to handle the error as you want. as a bonus, you can also use the `statusCode` to handle the error.

 ## Documentation